-I am a highly qualified and experienced general dentist, Stomatologist, and Maxillofacial surgeon, raised and trained in Cuba and with significant work experience in Cuba and countries in Central/South America.
+I am a highly qualified and experienced general dentist, Stomatologist, and Maxillofacial surgeon, raised and trained in Cuba and with significant work experience in Cuba and Central/South America countries.
 Training for healthcare professionals in Cuba is excellent, and entry is highly competitive.
 Admission indicates a high degree of diligence and intelligence.
 I graduated with a ‘Gold Degree,’ equivalent to ‘Summa Cum Laude’ in the US, from the prestigious Superior Institute of Medical Sciences of Villa Clara, Cienfuegos.

-After graduation in the specialty of General Integral Stomatology, I successfully applied for a residency program in Maxillofacial Surgery.
+After graduating with a specialty in General Integral Stomatology, I successfully applied for a residency program in Maxillofacial Surgery.
 I started the first year in December 2007, ending in December 2010.
 I received first-class training in Anatomy, Emergency Dentistry, Implantology, Oral Surgery, the use of plasma and biomaterials, pain relief, the treatment of facial and dental injuries and hospital management of dental pathologies, treatment of oral, facial, and neck cancer, as well as the importance of prevention and early detection together with the importance of effective cross-disciplinary co-operation.
 From January 2011 to March 2012, I worked as a specialist in maxillofacial surgery while also practicing as a general dentist in the same hospital.

 In April 2012, I worked June 2012 in the Cuban medical mission in Venezuela, where I served as General Dentist and Oral Surgeon in Coro, Falcon State, Venezuela.
 During July and August 2012, I volunteered in marginalized communities in Colombia for health promotion and prevention of oral diseases and screening for oral cancer.

 I was selected to teach students up to their fifth year of training.
 This was a reflection of my exam results and the confidence of my teachers and superiors.
-I very much enjoyed teaching and hope to undertake some part-time education in my future career.
+I immensely enjoyed teaching and hope to undertake part-time education in my future career.

 I moved to Louisville, KY, in August 2012, learned about US culture, and studied English as a second language, passing Level 6.
 I have been living in Miami for the last three years.
 For the previous two years, I have worked one day each week as a volunteer in a dental clinic to familiarize myself with the professional environment in the US and to ensure that I am aware of current advances in techniques, tools, and materials, supplemented by the reading of texts and specialist periodicals.

 I know the importance of having outside hobbies and interests when working in a stressful and demanding field.
 I love all sports, especially baseball, and I am an enthusiastic tennis and soccer player.
 Having been raised by the sea, I visit a gym regularly and love to fish.
-For the past two years, I have worked as a volunteer assisting in the organization and development of children’s tennis tournaments and providing some coaching.
-I have friends from many social and ethnic backgrounds and enjoy meeting new people from cultures that are unfamiliar to me.
+For the past two years, I have volunteered to organize and develop children’s tennis tournaments and provide some coaching.
+I have friends from many social and ethnic backgrounds and enjoy meeting new people from unfamiliar cultures.